-2) exemptions granted upon application to the Department based on a number of factors.
+2) exemptions granted upon application to the Department of Health based on a number of factors.

-Practices can identify what ASGC Remoteness Area they fall under at the Department of Health and Ageing’s DoctorConnect website.
+Practices can identify what RA they fall under at the Department of Health’s DoctorConnect website.

 - the diagnostic imaging equipment does not exceed the maximum extended life age by three years or more;

 - the equipment is operated on a rare and sporadic basis

 - the equipment provides crucial patient access to diagnostic imaging services.

 - PDF version: Inner Regional Australia Exemption Application Form (PDF 329 KB)